 Lexington School Community,

-Lexington Local Schools will be switching texting service providers for public and emergency communications.
+Lexington Local Schools uses BrightArrow as our texting service provider for public and emergency communications.
 If you have students attending any of our schools, you will automatically be enrolled.
-If you do not have children attending Lexington Local Schools, you will have to sign up again through the link below.
-We are excited about this change in service, as it is geared towards providing a better communication experience for our school community.
+If you do not have children attending Lexington Local Schools, you can sign up through the link below.
 Thank you for your continued support!

 Lexington Local Schools alerts sign up: https://bit.ly/3U0J9hp